How to Stop Being Absent Minded and Inattentive

 • Sometimes, when you are out, do you start worrying whether you locked your door or turned off the stove?

-• Do you lose attention in the midst of a conversation?
+• Do you lose attention in a conversation?

-• Do you start a task, and then get distracted and begin doing something else, leaving the previous task unfinished?
+• Do you start a task, get distracted, and begin doing something else?
+Do you leave the previous task unfinished?

-If the above questions are true for you, it means that you are absent minded.
+If the above questions are valid for you, it means that you are absent-minded.

 What Is Absent Mindedness

-Absent Mindedness means lack of attention.
+Absent-mindedness means a lack of attention.
 It means being mentally somewhere else.

-• Being absent minded could be a symptom of being tired and exhausted after a day’s work.
+• Being absent minded could be a symptom of tiredness after a day’s work.

-• It could be due to worries and problems take take your full attention.
+• It could be due to worries and problems that take your attention.

-However, if you think that your situation is more severe, you might need to consult a professional for help.
+However, you might need to consult a professional for help if your situation is more severe.

 There are various things you can do, and here, we will focus on a few simple things you can do.

-Read on, to find tips you can use to stop being absent minded.
+Please read on to find tips you can use to stop being absent-minded.

-The main reason for being absent minded is lack of focus and attention, which leads to being inattentive.
-If your mind is always busy with something else, you don’t pay attention to what you are doing at the moment.
+The main reason for being absent-minded is a lack of focus and attention, leading to inattentiveness.
+If your mind is always busy with something else, you need to pay attention to what you are doing at the moment.

-When you are not attentive you don’t remember well what you did.
-This is not forgetfulness, because your mind was somewhere else.
+You don’t remember well what you did when you are not attentive.
+This is not forgetfulness because your mind was somewhere else.
 It is as if you are in a different world.

-If you want to stop being absent minded and inattentive you need to improve your focus and concentration.
+If you want to stop being absent-minded and inattentive, you must improve your focus and concentration.

-Strive to focus on your actions, on your tasks and on your work.
-Simply, each time your mind wanders away, bring it back to focus on what you are doing.
+Strive to focus on your actions, tasks, and work.
+Each time your mind wanders away, bring it back to focus on what you are doing.

 Persistence will eventually bring results.

-Trying to accomplish several tasks at the same time prevents you from focusing well on each task.
+Trying to accomplish several tasks simultaneously prevents you from focusing well on each job.
 This can lead to making errors and mistakes.
-When you do too many things at the same time, none of them is done particularly well.
+When you do too many things simultaneously, none is done exceptionally well.

 It is best to do one thing at a time.